-Excess of fertilizers affects floral traits and reduces fruit production of crops
+Excess of fertilizers affects floral traits and reduces fruit production of pollinator-dependent crops

+Luiz Henrique Lino de Oliveira 1,2, Luísa Carvalheiro 1,2

+1Programa de Pós-Graduação em Ecologia e Evolução, Depto. de Ecologia, Universidade Federal de Goiás, Goiânia, GO, Brasil.

+2Laboratório de Ecologia de Comunidades, Universidade Federal de Goiás, Av.
+Esperança, s/n - Chácaras de Recreio Samambaia, Goiânia - GO, 74690-900 Brasil

+Corresponding author: lhlino.oliveira@gmail.com

+This chapter was formatted following the rules of XXXXX.

-Abstract ( words)
+Abstract (310 words)

 To meet the increasing food demand and associated changes in consumption patterns, the use of fertilizers in agriculture has greatly increased.
 While, for most crops, fertilizers are essential to improve cropland productivity, many farmers apply more nitrogen than recommended for their crops, hoping to increase production and profit.
-Such excess of nutrients leads to environmental eutrophicationmay also to negative impacts the crop production itself via effects on the quality of vegetative and reproductive tissues that affect interaction patterns between the plant and beneficial insects, such as pollinators.
-As most crops are pollinator-dependent, identifying thresholds above which negative impacts on floral resources and pollinators are more likely to occur is essential to establish agricultural management protocols that aim to increase production via ecological intensification.
-Here, we summarize the results from studies that tested the effects of nitrogen input on .
-We show that benefits of increasing nitrogen inputs flower are less accentuated above recommended dosages turn into negative effects. results suggest that negative effects on production driven by changes in pollinator activity.
-As fertilizer costs are high, these results that investing in more environmentally friendly practices (i.e., maintaining fertilization within, or even slightly below, the recommended levels), can contribute to crop productivity and revenue.
+Such excess of nutrients leads to environmental eutrophication with well-known negative impacts on biodiversity.
+Yet, it may also lead to negative impacts to the crop production itself via effects on the quality of vegetative and reproductive tissues that affect interaction patterns between the plant and beneficial insects, such as pollinators.
+As most crops are pollinator-dependent, identifying thresholds above which negative impacts on floral resources and pollinators are more likely to occur is essential to establish more sustainable agricultural management protocols that aim to increase production via ecological intensification.
+Here, we summarize the results from 96 studies covering 60 plant species that tested the effects of nitrogen input on floral resources and fruit production.
+We show that benefits of increasing nitrogen inputs for flower production are in majority less accentuated above the recommended N dosages for the crop, negatively affecting flower traits that are important to attract pollinators, such as flower size and weight (this last being related with size but also with amount of pollen and nectar).
+For fruit production the initial benefits of N input even turn into negative effects, these being more accentuated in plants that have higher dependence on pollinators.
+These effects were similar across different climatic regions.
+Overall, the results of this study suggest that excessive input of N in crops has negative effects on production that are driven by changes in pollinator activity.
+As fertilizer costs are high, these results also suggest that investing in more environmentally friendly practices (i.e., maintaining fertilization within, or even slightly below, the recommended levels), can contribute to crop productivity and improve farmers' revenue.

 Keywords: agricultural intensification, crop fertilization, nitrogen enrichment, flowering, fructification